How We Started

 - Practicing regional watershed and land management conservation

 The water supplied to steel industry-related customers is used for process and once-through cooling.
-Water sold to Ebensburg Power Company and Cambria Co-Generation is used in the production of electricity by circulating fluidized bed boilers.
+Water sold to Ebensburg Power Company from the Wilmore Reservoir is used in the production of electricity by circulating fluidized bed boilers.
 Several small commercial customers use the water for a variety of non-potable purposes.
 The Greater Johnstown Water Authority can purchase raw water for filtration to 22,000 potable water customers within various municipalities in the Johnstown area.
 In 2009, the Somerset County General Authority (SCGA) began purchasing water from the Quemahoning Reservoir for delivery to northern and central Somerset County.
-The Competitive Power Ventures (CPV) Fairview Power Generating Plant will start using water in late 2019.
+The Competitive Power Ventures (CPV) Fairview Power Generating Plant began using water in late 2019.

 Where We Are: